duducp/django-drf/README.md

 ```

 <a id="deploying_heroku"></a>
-### Deploying on Heroku
+### Deploying on Heroku (does not work with internationalization)
 I am assuming that you already know [Heroku](https://dashboard.heroku.com/apps)
-and that you have already installed the CLI and logged in.
+and that you have already installed the [CLI](https://devcenter.heroku.com/articles/heroku-cli)
+and logged in.

 The first thing to do is to create the app on Heroku and this can be done with
 the command `heroku create <name-app>`.
 After creating the app, the CLI itself